ash/raku-course/essentials/the-main-function/exercises/print-the-sum/index.md

 ## Problem

 Write a program that takes two integer numbers from the command line and prints their sum.
-Use the `MAIN` function.
+Use the `MAIN` function with typed parameters.

 ## Example